 Inuyasha paused at this, cracking an eye open when he heard Kagome's heart practically freeze to an utter standstill.
 He felt a twinge of worry at this, but it was soon wiped away when he saw her utterly mortified expression.
 Her face and neck was quickly filling with blood, turning to an almost unhealthy red that could put Inuyasha's scarlet kimono to shame.
 Her mouth was open to retort, but no sound came out as she seemed to be choking on her own words.

-"Y-you mean, you—I—you—" she spluttered, reminding Inuyasha oddly of that giant fish demon that they had killed about three years ago in Kagome's time, at that 'cultural festival' thing she had gone to.
+"Y-you mean, you—I—you—" she spluttered, reminding Inuyasha oddly of that giant fish demon that they had killed over three years ago in Kagome's time, at that 'cultural festival' thing she had gone to.
 He watched her struggle for words, enjoying her embarrassment.

 "You can smell when I'm having my period?" she finally managed, her voice coming out in nearly a scream.

-Inuyasha jumped at her sudden outburst.
+Inuyasha jumped at her outburst.
 Wincing, he instinctively pressed his ears flat against his skull.
-He scowled, pushing himself up out of his relaxed position to glare at her, his attention crudely wrenched away from her embarrassment.
+He scowled, pushing himself up out of his relaxed position to glare at her, his attention crudely wrenched away from his enjoyment over her embarrassment.
 He was about to yell at her for screaming in his ears like that when he was right there, but, before he could even open his mouth, Kagome's voice screeched "SIT BOY!" so loud, that even the surrounding birds were startled out of their nests.

 Inuyasha felt shivers run down his spine at the sound of those all-too familiar words, his blood running cold at the tell-tale glow of the subjugation beads around his neck.
 It took only a few seconds for the beads to take effect, barely enough time for Inuyasha's brain to completely comprehend the command before he was plummeting head-first towards the ground, the distance between the highest branch of the tree and the ground closing at a painfully fast speed.
 Inuyasha could barely prepare himself for the impact before his face was very thoroughly introduced to the earth, so hard that he swore he would be scrubbing dirt out of his teeth for the next month.

 Still up in the tree, Kagome was staring in horror at nothing in particular, her hands pressed against her cheeks in an effort to hide her blazing red face.
-She was no longer leaning against the tree's trunk as she had been doing after pushing Inuyasha away; she now sat rigid, her back ramrod straight and her legs tightly hooked around the tree branch.
+She was no longer leaning against the tree's trunk as she had been doing after pushing Inuyasha away; she now sat rigid, her back ramrod straight and legs tightly hooked around the tree branch.
 Every inch of her body screamed complete and utter mortification.

-So far gone was she, that she didn't even notice when a very pissed off Inuyasha came jumping from one branch to another, face fixed into its usual annoyed expression after a 'sit', black eyebrow twitching in his effort to keep at least some of his anger contained.
+So far gone was she, that she didn't even notice when a very pissed off Inuyasha came jumping from one branch to another, face fixed into its usual annoyed scowl after a 'sit', black eyebrow twitching in his effort to keep at least some of his anger contained.
 He landed in a crouched position next to Kagome, a growl escaping his lips and his hands curled into fists.
 She didn't even look at him.